Rhymlore/htcondor-web/experimental/ospool/byoc/stampede2.md

 - 123 is the JOB_ID assigned by the access point to the placed job.
 - Placing the job with the annex name specified means that the job won't run anywhere other than the annex.
-- Note that the annex name does say anything about Stampede2; it is simply a label for the Stampede2 resources we will be provisioning in the next step.
+- Note that the annex name does not say anything about Stampede2; it is simply a label for the Stampede2 resources we will be provisioning in the next step.